 Various tests are available to diagnose H. pylori infection.
 These tests can be categorized into those that are based on direct assessment of gastric biopsies (endoscopic testing) and indirect tests (nonendoscopic testing) that detect an immunological response (i.e. antibodies against H. pylori) or metabolic products (i.e. urease activity) of H. pylori.

 In order to optimize the diagnosis of H. pylori, it is usually recommended that several tests be used together.
-The choice of particular tests will depend on the locally available facilities, cost consideration and clinical circumstances in which the diagnosis of H. pylori is made.
+The choice of particular tests will depend on the locally available facilities, cost consideration, and clinical circumstances in which the diagnosis of H. pylori is made.

 The different tests for the detection of H. pylori are;

 - Urea breath test: In this test, the patient is given either 13C- or 14C-labeled urea to ingest/drink (depending on the form; capsule or liquid).
 H. pylori metabolizes the urea rapidly, and the labeled carbon is absorbed into the blood and exhaled via the breath.
 This labeled carbon can then be measured as CO2 in the patient’s expired breath to determine whether H.pylori is present.
-The sensitivity and specificity of the breath test ranges from 94% to 98%.
+The sensitivity and specificity of the breath test range from 94% to 98%.

 Tests mentioned below require biopsy specimens of the stomach or duodenum.
 Test sample is taken during upper esophagogastroduodenal endoscopy.